-A law enforcement professional who is training to be an assessor.
-An apprentice assessor is assigned to an assessor to observe and shadow during interviews, observations, and file reviews.
-An apprentice assessor is encouraged to participate in the discussions but does not have decision-making authority.
-The assessor signed to mentor the apprentice will note the performance of the apprentice to help determine whether the apprentice is suitable for assessor responsibilities.
-The apprentice assessor is responsible for his/her expenses incurred during the on-site assessment.
+A law enforcement professional who is voluntarily training to become a Lead Assessor.
+An Apprentice Assessor is assigned to a Lead Assessor to observe and shadow during the on-site visit.
+An Apprentice Assessor is encouraged to participate in discussions but does not have decision-making authority.
+The Lead Assessor signed to mentor the Apprentice Assessor will note the performance of the apprentice to help determine whether he/she is suitable for Lead Assessor responsibilities.
+The Apprentice Assessor is responsible for his/her expenses incurred during the on-site assessment.